 Nagarjunasagar Dam is the world’s largest masonry dam.
-Nagarjunasagar Dam present in Nalgonda District is build across River Krishna.
+Nagarjunasagar Dam present in Nalgonda District is built across River Krishna.
 The dam measure 150m tall and 16 km in length while also being a major tourist attraction.
-It is among the first irrigation projects start by the Indian Government as an element of the Green Revolution.
+It is among the first irrigation projects started by the Indian Government as an element of the Green Revolution.

 The dam attracts a huge number of tourists owing to its great magnificence as well as the cover of dense green surrounding it offering a captivating view.

 Qutub Shahi Tombs